pazfe/product-docs/docs/sso.md

 # Single Sign-On

-With Single Sign-On (SSO) enabled, members of your organization with access to the EMnify portal will be able to log in using their Microsoft Business account credentials.
+With Single Sign-On (SSO) enabled, your organization can access the EMnify portal using Microsoft Business or Google Cloud Platform account credentials.

-### Setup SSO with Microsoft Active Directory
+## Setup SSO with Microsoft Active Directory

 **Prerequisites:**